kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

 **Debug Steps:**

 1. Check browser console for connection and error messages
-2. Verify all environment variables are set correctly
+2. Verify all environment variables are set correctly (no Convex URL needed!)
 3. Ensure `SpoolLiveUpdatesProvider` wraps your app
 4. Test with a simple component using `useSpoolLiveUpdates`
-5. Check the Convex dashboard for function execution logs
+5. Check Spool admin dashboard for live update status

 ---